suzannejmatthews/PDC-Unplugged/content/activities/ConcertTickets.md

 (Kolikant2001):

 A ticket office sells movie tickets for a certain play.
-The next client always gets the best avaialable ticket (each client can only purchase one ticket).
+The next client always gets the best available ticket (each client can only purchase one ticket).
 The vendor runs computer software that determines what is the next best available seat, and prints the ticket for the client.
-This is equivalent to a buttom push.
+This is equivalent to a button push.

 The following procedures are defined in the software: